ElektraInitiative/libelektra/doc/dev/kdb-operations.md

 Other restrictions:

-- Creating mountpoints for root keys (`system:/`, `user:/`, etc.) is not allowed.
+- Creating a mountpoint for `/elektra` or below in _any namespace_ is forbidden.
-  These parts of the KDB always use hardcoded backends that can only be configured at compile-time.
+  This section of the KDB is reserved for Elektra's own config.
-- Creating a mountpoint for `system:/elektra` or any mountpoint below is not allowed.
+- `system:/elektra/mountpoints`, `user:/elektra/mountpoints` and `dir:/elektra/mountpoints` are all required for the bootstrap process and use a hardcoded backend.
-  This part of the KDB will always be stored in the bootstrap backend.
+  The backends are implemented by a standard file-based backend plugin that is defined at compile-time of `libelektra-kdb`.
-  While the only part that is actually required for the bootstrap process is the one below `system:/elektra/mountpoints`, everything below `system:/elektra` is reserved and should only be used internally.
+- `system:/elektra/version` and `system:/elektra/modules` will always use hardcoded read-only backends containing information about this Elektra installation.
-  Additionally, `system:/elektra/version` and `system:/elektra/modules` will always point to hardcoded read-only backends containing information about this Elektra installation.
+  The backends are implemented by special purpose backend plugins.

 ## `get` Operation